INDOOR BATTING CAGE

 You can disassemble and store the system when necessary, which takes just a few minutes with the work of two or more people.
 These types of batting cages are useful in dome athletic facilities or other building structures where suspending a cage is not feasible

 Custom batting cages are ideal when you need a full solution that matches your precise demands.
 Our professionals can build tailored batting cages to your specifications for indoor sports sites.
 Customization allows you to be a part of the process by explaining what will fit best with your facility.

 The pros will take your requests into account and construct an enclosure that parallels the necessary dimensions of your facility — baseball netting that fits perfectly into your existing design.

-Whether you need a retractable, stationary or customizable indoor batting cage system, you can find a solution that works with your space.
+Whether you need a retractable, stationary or customizable portable indoor batting cage system, you can find a solution that works with your space.

 Great for rainy day practices.

 A newly installed SPECTO Batting Cage in a sports dome

 Indoor Batting Cage Design